 In addition, a horse's Risk can (and likely will) fluctuate throughout their life.
-Risk may increase for a number of reasons, including: feeding Hype, entering a 3yo in 10+ furlong races, training and/or racing horses with low Maturity, suffering a major injury and completing buddy workouts with less than 100% energy.
+Risk may increase for a number of reasons, including: feeding Hype or Bloom, entering a 3yo in 10+ furlong races, training and/or racing horses with low Maturity, suffering a major injury and completing buddy workouts with less than 100% energy.

 A horse will receive a race note any time they have Risk greater than 40%.
 They will receive a different race note if Risk is dangerously high, which should serve as a red flag that you need to do something.

 There are two ways you can evaluate Risk before a horse ever enters their first race.
 The first, and easiest, is to look at their Risk trait if you have Forever Pro.
 If you do not have Forever Pro, fear not!
 You can also check Risk by attempting to feed a horse Defend.
 If you can successfully feed a horse Defend, you know their risk was above 30%.

 |The best way to prevent injury is to maintain good training and racing practices within your barns.
 This means doing everything you can to mitigate the chances of being injured as outlined above.
 However, if you make a mistake and increase a horse's Risk or simply have a horse that needs a little "bubble wrap", there are a number of things you can do to further decrease your chance of injuries.|